canyuchen/ClinicalBench/README.md

 ## Acknowledgments

-This project has been developed partially under the funding of  [PyHealth](https://sunlabuiuc.github.io/PyHealth/).
+This project is partially based on [PyHealth](https://sunlabuiuc.github.io/PyHealth/).
 We thank the authors for providing this codebase and encourage further development to benefit the scientific community.

 ## License